The Engines of God: Plot

-Their main mission at the time was to search for more examples of "Linear C," the language of the mysterious inscription on Oz.
-The team's philologist, Maggie Tufu, was convinced that she could decode the message if they could just find some more substantial examples of text to add to their scant library.
-To accomplish this, the team was excavating at break-neck pace deeper and deeper into the unexplored temple.
+Given the short time remaining before all Quraquan structures on the planet would be lost, the scientists' focus was to obtain more examples of "Linear C," the language of the mysterious inscription on Oz.
+The team's exophilologist, Maggie Tufu, was convinced that she could decode the message, if they could just find additional examples of text to add to their limited library.
+To accomplish this goal, the team was excavating at break-neck pace deeper and deeper into the unexplored temple ruins.
+The dig team discovered a printing press that could unlock the Linear C language, when disaster struck.